golangci/golangci-lint/.github/new-linter-checklist.md

 - [ ] They must have at least one std lib import.
 - [ ] They must have integration tests without configuration (default).
 - [ ] They must have integration tests with configuration (if the linter has a configuration).
+- [ ] If the linter also proposes fixes, they must also be covered.

 ### `.golangci.next.reference.yml`